lcmanahan/getting-and-cleaning-data-project/README.md

  - Variables
  - Transformations

-The text file contains the tidy data that is the result of the process done in run_analysis.R.
+The text file average_data contains the tidy data that is the result of the process done in run_analysis.R.